Siriusxm2/voice-assistant-ai/README.md

 - [pywhatkit](https://pypi.org/project/pywhatkit/)
 - [gTTS](https://pypi.org/project/gTTS/)
-- appkit. which is from PyGObject, which requires PyCairo, which in turn requires cairo installed -- Cairo comes with Glade or Gtk+ when installed as a dependency for both -- Configuring gtk for python here: https://www.geeksforgeeks.org/how-to-install-pygtk-in-python-on-windows/
+- appkit. which is from PyGObject, which requires PyCairo, which in turn requires cairo installed
+  - Cairo comes with Glade or Gtk+ when installed as a dependency for both.
+[Link](http://gladewin32.sourceforge.net/)
+  - Configuring gtk for python [here](https://www.geeksforgeeks.org/how-to-install-pygtk-in-python-on-windows/)